kazad/pastecal/README.md

 TODO:

+- Add google tag manager and hotjar

 FUTURE:

+- Add hotjar for feedback / recording
+- Style top bar similar to instacalc
 - Event color (based on hashtag?)
 - Remember recents in localstorage
 - Help/tour button
 - Readonly flag
 - Password protection
 - Safer writing / conflict avoidance (https://firebase.google.com/docs/database/admin/save-data#node.js_8)
+- Have public version.
+So, we have pastecal.com/zad (as public) and pastecal.com/zad?key=1234 as private.
+The key (hashed) gives the ID to subscribe to?

 DONE: